akhilravi824/copyright-backend/README.md

 A comprehensive Brand Protection & IP Enforcement Platform designed specifically for DSP (DawnSignPress) to detect, document, and act on copyright infringement and impersonation cases efficiently.

+> **Latest Update**: All major UI/UX issues have been resolved, including form layout fixes, case closing functionality, improved URL validation, and enhanced responsive design.
+The platform is now fully functional and ready for production use.

 ## 🎯 Purpose

 This platform empowers DSP staff to: